RishiGupta12/SerialPundit/applications/Power-save-baudrate.md

 ####Saving power in embedded systems

-If this library is used for serial communication in battery powered embedded systems then a power saving can be achieved by calculating delay between transmitter and receive end.
+If SerialPundit is used for serial communication in battery powered embedded systems then a power saving can be achieved by calculating delay between transmitter and receive end.

 Suppose a tx end send 128 byte frame at 9600 baudrate.
 Now it will take ~106 milli seconds to